-Before entering this step, make sure that the patient is prepared for the procedure (i.e., SMARTGrid(s) are mounted over the intended entry area(s), and the patient is placed into the MR scanner).
+Before entering this step, make sure that the patient is prepared for the procedure (i.e., SMARTGrid(s) are mounted over the intended entry area(s), and the patient and scanner are appropriately positioned).

 The Entry step allows you to plan and/or review one or more trajectory paths into the brain using a whole-head volumetric scan with one or more SMARTGrid marking grids affixed to the patient, plus any additional scans that are necessary to review and/or verify each trajectory path.
 If a preoperative plan was created prior to this step, the ClearPoint Workstation will require that the image volume containing the marking grids be fused with the main image series used during preoperative planning.
-This defines a mechanism whereby the preoperative annotations (including trajectories, volumes of interest, anatomical landmarks, and segmented brain structures) can be imported into the frame of reference of the patient on the day of surgery.
+This defines a mechanism whereby the preoperative annotations (including trajectories, anatomical landmarks, and segmented brain structures) can be imported into the spatial reference of the patient on the day of surgery.